 The original poster that shows a computer-altered photography of a woman's upper torso was withdrawn from display in Hong Kong's subway system.
 The company in charge of Hong Kong's subway system had concluded the poster was not suitable for the public and banned it from all subway stations.
 Edited Posters with a more traditional design, showing portraits of two leads were used instead.
 See more »

-Performed by Miriam Yeung Chin Wah (as Miriam Yeung) and Richie Ren (as Richie Jen)
+Performed by Miriam Chin Wah Yeung (as Miriam Yeung) and Richie Jen (as Richie Jen)

 Produced by Uncle Frank

 Arrangement & Guitarist: Jonny Yang